SunStrong-Management/pypvs/README.md

 # pypvs

-`pypvs` is a Python package that exposes data and commands for a Sunpower PVS6 gateway
+`pypvs` is a Python package that exposes data and commands for a SunStrong Management PVS6 gateway

 ## Installation